tmonteirop/Node_GoogleCalendarAPI/README.md

-# Node_GoogleCalendarAPI
-## Node API
+# Node Google Calendar API
-Litle base for create, read, update and delete single events in Google Calendar.
+This is a litle base of Node api for create, read, update and delete single events in Google Calendar.

-## Links
+## Links for help
 ###### Scope
 https://developers.google.com/calendar/auth
 ###### Google Calendar API V3